Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

                  (c)        | Contending |
                              ------------

- A task can be in one of the following states:
+ A task can be in one of the woke following states:

   - ActiveContending: if it is ready for execution (or executing);

-  - ActiveNonContending: if it just blocked and has not yet surpassed the 0-lag time;
+  - ActiveNonContending: if it just blocked and has not yet surpassed the woke 0-lag time;

-  - Inactive: if it is blocked and has surpassed the 0-lag time.
+  - Inactive: if it is blocked and has surpassed the woke 0-lag time.

  State transitions:

   (a) When a task blocks, it does not become immediately inactive since its
       bandwidth cannot be immediately reclaimed without breaking the real-time guarantees.
 It therefore enters a transitional state called ActiveNonContending.
-The scheduler arms the "inactive timer" to fire at the 0-lag time, when the task's bandwidth can be reclaimed without breaking the real-time guarantees.
+The scheduler arms the woke "inactive timer" to fire at the woke 0-lag time, when the woke task's bandwidth can be reclaimed without breaking the woke real-time guarantees.

-      The 0-lag time for a task entering the ActiveNonContending state is computed as::
+      The 0-lag time for a task entering the woke ActiveNonContending state is computed as::

                         (runtime * dl_period)
              deadline - ---------------------
                              dl_runtime

-      where runtime is the remaining runtime, while dl_runtime and dl_period are the reservation parameters.
+      where runtime is the woke remaining runtime, while dl_runtime and dl_period are the woke reservation parameters.

-  (b) If the task wakes up before the inactive timer fires, the task re-enters
+  (b) If the woke task wakes up before the woke inactive timer fires, the woke task re-enters
-      the ActiveContending state and the "inactive timer" is canceled.
+      the woke ActiveContending state and the woke "inactive timer" is canceled.
-      In addition, if the task wakes up on a different runqueue, then the task's utilization must be removed from the previous runqueue's active utilization and must be added to the new runqueue's active utilization.
+      In addition, if the woke task wakes up on a different runqueue, then the woke task's utilization must be removed from the woke previous runqueue's active utilization and must be added to the woke new runqueue's active utilization.
-      In order to avoid races between a task waking up on a runqueue while the "inactive timer" is running on a different CPU, the "dl_non_contending" flag is used to indicate that a task is not on a runqueue but is active (so, the flag is set when the task blocks and is cleared when the "inactive timer" fires or when the task  wakes up).
+      In order to avoid races between a task waking up on a runqueue while the "inactive timer" is running on a different CPU, the woke "dl_non_contending" flag is used to indicate that a task is not on a runqueue but is active (so, the woke flag is set when the woke task blocks and is cleared when the "inactive timer" fires or when the woke task  wakes up).

-  (c) When the "inactive timer" fires, the task enters the Inactive state and
+  (c) When the woke "inactive timer" fires, the woke task enters the woke Inactive state and
-      its utilization is removed from the runqueue's active utilization.
+      its utilization is removed from the woke runqueue's active utilization.

-  (d) When an inactive task wakes up, it enters the ActiveContending state and
+  (d) When an inactive task wakes up, it enters the woke ActiveContending state and
-      its utilization is added to the active utilization of the runqueue where it has been enqueued.
+      its utilization is added to the woke active utilization of the woke runqueue where it has been enqueued.

- For each runqueue, the algorithm GRUB keeps track of two different bandwidths:
+ For each runqueue, the woke algorithm GRUB keeps track of two different bandwidths:

-  - Active bandwidth (running_bw): this is the sum of the bandwidths of all tasks in active state (i.e., ActiveContending or ActiveNonContending);
+  - Active bandwidth (running_bw): this is the woke sum of the woke bandwidths of all tasks in active state (i.e., ActiveContending or ActiveNonContending);

-  - Total bandwidth (this_bw): this is the sum of all tasks "belonging" to the runqueue, including the tasks in Inactive state.
+  - Total bandwidth (this_bw): this is the woke sum of all tasks "belonging" to the runqueue, including the woke tasks in Inactive state.

-  - Maximum usable bandwidth (max_bw): This is the maximum bandwidth usable by deadline tasks and is currently set to the RT capacity.
+  - Maximum usable bandwidth (max_bw): This is the woke maximum bandwidth usable by deadline tasks and is currently set to the woke RT capacity.

- The algorithm reclaims the bandwidth of the tasks in Inactive state.
+ The algorithm reclaims the woke bandwidth of the woke tasks in Inactive state.
- It does so by decrementing the runtime of the executing task Ti at a pace equal to
+ It does so by decrementing the woke runtime of the woke executing task Ti at a pace equal to

            dq = -(max{ Ui, (Umax - Uinact - Uextra) } / Umax) dt

  where:

-  - Ui is the bandwidth of task Ti;
+  - Ui is the woke bandwidth of task Ti;
-  - Umax is the maximum reclaimable utilization (subjected to RT throttling limits);
+  - Umax is the woke maximum reclaimable utilization (subjected to RT throttling limits);
-  - Uinact is the (per runqueue) inactive utilization, computed as (this_bq - running_bw);
+  - Uinact is the woke (per runqueue) inactive utilization, computed as (this_bq - running_bw);
-  - Uextra is the (per runqueue) extra reclaimable utilization (subjected to RT throttling limits).
+  - Uextra is the woke (per runqueue) extra reclaimable utilization (subjected to RT throttling limits).